backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Configuration & Deployments.md

 ## Logging & Tracing
 - **CloudWatch Logs**:
 	- AWS *Lambda execution logs are stored in AWS CloudWatch Logs*
-	- Make sure your AWS Lambda function has an execution role with an IAM policy that authorises writes to Cloud Watch Logs
+	- Make sure your AWS Lambda function has an *execution role with an IAM policy that authorises writes to Cloud Watch Logs*.
+		- It can take 5-10 minutes for logs to show up after a function invocation.
+		- If you do not see the logs after this period then it means your lambda is missing execution role.

 - **CloudWatch Metrics**:
 	- AWS Lambda *metrics* are displayed in AWS Cloud Watch Metrics